 Many tourists have looked out across the Northern Territory’s awe-inspiring landscapes and joked: “I wouldn’t be surprised if a dinosaur suddenly appeared on the horizon.”

+Darwin is the gateway to that ancient, beautiful land.
 Spend some time exploring the Top End and visiting some of our iconic attractions.

 The first decision when planning your trip in the NT is transport.
 Thrifty Hire Car offers a range of vehicles, including 4WDs or minivans for the family.
 With locations across the Northern Territory, from Darwin to Uluru and many places in between, Thrifty should make your journey easier.